fleetdm/fleet/docs/REST API/rest-api.md

 ### Delete software

-> [This endpoint]((https://github.com/fleetdm/fleet/pull/19245/files)), added in the app management feature, is in Beta and may change.
+> [This endpoint]((https://github.com/fleetdm/fleet/pull/19245/files)), added in the app management feature, is in beta and may change.
 You can find the upcoming breaking changes [here](https://github.com/fleetdm/fleet/pull/19291).

 _Available in Fleet Premium._